linode/cluster-api-provider-linode/docs/src/topics/disks/data-disks.md

 ```
 ## Specify a data disk
 A LinodeMachine can be configured with additional data disks with the key being the device to be mounted as and including an optional label and sizeGB.
 * `sizeGB` Required field.
 The size in GB to use for a data disk.
-The sum of all data disks must not be more than allowed by the linode plan.
+The sum of all data disks must not be more than allowed by the [linode plan](https://www.linode.com/pricing/#compute-shared).
 * `label`  Optional field.
 The label for the disk, defaults to the device name
-* `DeviceID` Optional field used by the controller to track drive IDs, this should not be set unless a drive is created outside of CAPL
+* `DeviceID` Optional field used by the controller to track disk IDs, this should not be set unless a disk is created outside CAPL

 ```yaml
 ---